DexaiRobotics/robot_msgs/README.md

 cd include/lcmtypes
 lcm-gen -x ../../lcmtypes/*.lcm
 ```
 This is for consistent include style.
-Note that only only is `include/` listed in the include dir, but also `include/lcmtypes`.
+Note that not only is `include/` listed in the include dir, but also `include/lcmtypes`.

 ### To create install python only library
 ```bash